Academic Success at UC Blue Ash College

 - Activities and groups such as student orientation leaders, student ambassadors, diversity scholars, program-specific clubs, and more allow students to engage and grow beyond the classroom.

-- The UC Blue Ash Study Abroad program offers new and exciting opportunities for experiential learning in countries across Europe and South America.
-Australia is also being added as a new destination in 2017.
+- The UC Blue Ash Study Abroad program has been offering new and exciting opportunities for experiential learning in countries across the world for over 20 years.

-- We are developing a new Honors Program that will accommodate our top students who are ready to be challenged right from the start.
+- We launched a new Honors Program that accommodates our top students who are ready to be challenged right from the start.

-- Our new College Program for Academic Success provides new standards and requirements for incoming freshmen who may struggle to adjust to the rigors of higher education.
+- Our new College Program for Academic Success focuses on student success for incoming freshmen who may have struggled in high school and need support to adjust to the rigors of higher education.